Shetoraz/myLife/README.md

 </p>

 <p align="center">
-Password generating application.
+Simple password generating application.
 You can change the password length, set the password parameters. <br />
 Works perfectly, but design corrections and some features are needed.
 </p>